EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Further Ablation Studies

-In this section, we describe the ablation studies conducted to configure the model structure.
-Specifically, we investigate the influence of different methods for determining the operation order in the edit path and the number of iterations in the Sinkhorn-Knopp algorithm. \paragraph{Ablation operation ordering} When calculating the edit distance, the specific operation order does not affect the final result.
+\paragraph{Operation ordering.} When calculating the edit distance, the specific operation order does not affect the final result.
 To construct the edit path, we need to determine the operation order.
 In our analysis, we investigate the difference between two choices of operation orders.
 To maintain the local connectivity of the target graph within the edit path, we employ a breadth-first search (BFS) on the target graph, and node insertion/deletion/substitution is performed following the BFS order.
 The results in \autoref{tab:operation_order} compare randomly ordered augmentation with BFS-ordered augmentation on eight datasets.
 We find no significantly better ordering choices between these two methods.
 To minimize additional computational overhead, we utilize random ordering for the main result.

-\paragraph{Ablation on iterations of the Sinkhorn-Knopp algorithm} We adopt the Sinkhorn-Knopp algorithm to approximate the Hungarian algorithm to make the assignment matrix differentiable for optimization during training as described in \autoref{section:learning}.
-To analyze the effect of the number of iterations of the Sinkhorn-Knopp algorithm, we evaluate the classification performance under varying values of $k$ in \autoref{sinkhorn-knop}. \autoref{tab:sink_it} presents the results of an ablation study.

-We further experiment to observe how well the assignment matrix, $X_{S}$, derived from the Sinkhorn-Knopp algorithm approximates the assignment matrix, $X_{H}$, from the Hungarian algorithm, as the parameter $k$ varies.
-Firstly, we calculate both assignment matrices from our learned cost function on the test dataset and compute the Frobenius norm of the difference between the two matrices, $||X_{A}||_{F} = ||X_{S}-X_{H}||_{F}$, and then, measure an average of each Frobenius norm across the entire dataset.

-\autoref{fig:sinkhorn_error} shows the average of Frobenius norm with varying $k$.
-We observe that the error decreases as $k$ increases, suggesting that the Sinkhorn-Knopp algorithm's assignment matrix becomes more similar to the assignment matrix from the Hungarian algorithm.
-However, as $k$ increases, the computational cost required for training also increases, indicating a trade-off relationship.